 Decades of conflict in Myanmar and ongoing violence in the Middle East have decimated health systems in these regions.
 Partners’ health projects focus on improving access to health care in communities affected by conflict and oppression as well as equipping communities with basic health education to reduce the incidence of preventable diseases.
 This includes helping locals rebuild clinics in the Middle East, stocking clinics in eastern Myanmar with medicines and training local health workers who travel to remote villages for patients visits and to provide education on sanitation, maternal health, malaria control and other important health topics aimed at preventing illness.

-Myanmar still ranks near the bottom of many quality of life indicators, including the areas of education and health care, especially in the ethnic minority areas.
-Because Myanmar needs long term sustainable projects that help communities to solve the many difficulties that they face, Partners is providing reproducible training and partnerships that emphasize the ability of each community to find solutions to long-term problems within their own community.
-This includes establishing community-owned income generating businesses which support local education, providing training that helps refugees, migrant workers, or villages to focus back on raising their families and having strong healthy marriages, as well as establishing a network of volunteers in camps for the displaced who identify individuals and families who are struggling and coordinate the community to provide them with the help they need.
+Myanmar still ranks near the bottom of many quality of life indicators, including the areas of education and health care, especially in states where ethnic minorities reside.
+Because Myanmar needs long term sustainable projects that help communities solve the many difficulties that they face, Partners is providing reproducible training and partnerships that emphasize the ability of each community to find solutions to long-term problems within their own community.
+This includes establishing community-owned income generating businesses which support local education, providing training that helps refugees, migrant workers, or villages to focus back on raising their families and having strong healthy marriages, as well as establishing a network of volunteers in camps for the displaced who identify individuals and families who are struggling and coordinate with the community to provide them with the help they need.